 Our defense lawyers at Law Offices Of Segal & Segal are ready to fight your charges of first-degree cannabis possession.
 We will look for weaknesses in the prosecution's case and mistakes made by police to get your charges reduced to a misdemeanor or dismissed outright.
 We will also help you evaluate your options, like Madison County drug court.
 Call us today at (256) 533-4529 or send an online message to set up your free consultation with our attorneys to discuss your drug charges.

 Our attorneys are experienced and understand the complex nature of Alabama's criminal court system.
 Both have worked as prosecutors — Andrew Segal for the Alabama Attorney General and Madison County District Attorney, and Sandra Segal at the Huntsville City Attorney's Office — so we both understand the way a prosecutor's mind works and speak their language.
-We practice with an integrity that honors our profession, something jurors, judges and even prosecutors notice.
+We practice with integrity that honors our profession, something jurors, judges, and even prosecutors notice.
 That goes a long way when we're negotiating to have your felony charges dropped to a misdemeanor.

 If you're charged with felony marijuana possession anywhere in the Huntsville-Decatur area, including Madison, Morgan, Marshall, Limestone or Jackson County, call us today.

 - Repercussions and Penalties After Conviction

 - Defenses to Huntsville Felony Marijuana Possession Charges

 - Defending Clients Against Felony Marijuana Charges in Madison County

 Marijuana is the only controlled substance in Alabama for which you might be charged with a misdemeanor.
 Alabama code allows for a misdemeanor charge if a person is accused of possessing only enough cannabis for “personal use.”